Blog / Framework & Concepts

 • Insurance: cyber insurance + general

-For #9.1: You're dealing with classical crime in a digital medium.
+Class C (#9 + [BRE: ...]): Classical crime in a digital medium.
+No system is compromised.
 Cyber threat controls offer minimal value.
-Your response is driven by liability exposure and regulatory compliance, not cyber threat management.
+Response is driven by liability exposure and regulatory compliance, not cyber threat management.
 Focus on awareness, law enforcement, and business process controls like transaction monitoring mandated by your legal/regulatory environment.

 References